tldr-pages/tldr/pages/common/fgrep.md

 # fgrep

-> Matches patterns in files.
+> Matches fixed strings in files.
-> Supports simple patterns and regular expressions.
 > More information: <https://manned.org/fgrep>.

 - Search for an exact string in a file: